milliechapman/academic-kickstart/content/home/grants.md

   location = ""
   date_start = "2020-02-01"
     date_end = ""
-  description = """For work exploring environmental conservation in the age of algorithmic governance.
+  description = """Fellowship to support work on fundemental shifts in environmental conservation in the age of algorithmic governance.
 Co-written with Caleb Scoville and Carl Boettiger. ($4000)"""

 [[experience]]
   title = "Data Science for the 21st Century: Society and Environment"